 Amazon Web Services

-ElemBio Cloud integrates with AWS as a cloud service provider.
-The AWS provider enables the following tasks:
+ElemBio Cloud integrates with your AWS account as a cloud service provider.
+Integration with AWS enables the following tasks:

-- Stream data directly from your AVITI to your own AWS Simple Storage Service (S3) bucket through a storage connection.
+- Stream data directly from your AVITI to your Amazon S3 bucket through a storage connection.

-- Generate FASTQ files in the cloud through a verified Bases2Fastq flow using Amazon HealthOmics.
+- Use AWS HealthOmics to generate FASTQ files in the cloud through a verified Bases2Fastq flow.

 - Customize automation with the AWS product suite to analyze data.

-- Manage data through data browsing and file download.
+- Manage data through data browsing and file downloading.

-- Share data through granting read-only access to an AWS S3 bucket through bucket policies.
+- Share data through granted read-only access to an Amazon S3 bucket through bucket policies.

-- An AWS S3 bucket: The bucket stores output files from runs on AVITI Systems and analysis executions in ElemBio Cloud.
+- An Amazon S3 bucket - An Amazon S3 bucket stores output files from runs on AVITI Systems and analysis executions in ElemBio Cloud.

 Authorizing ElemBio Cloud to Access Your Account